le0e/le0e/README.md

 ## Hi there 👋
-Below you can check out my latest data projects
+- Below you can find repositories of my last data driven projects 💻.

 <!--
 **le0e/le0e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.